jmeggles/05_Daily_Planner/README.md

 ```

 ## Motivation
 This project was the second assignemnt using web APIs.
 It will be useful to keep track of daily activities as projects get more involved and time can easily get away.
-This project will assist in better organization of tasks.
+This project will assist in better organization of tasks which can be used in many ways.

 ## Tech/framework used
 - JQuery